JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 }
 ```

 We call these presampled sets of lights "light tiles".
-We generate 128 tiles, each with 1024 samples (`ResolvedLightSamplePacked`).
-Later rendering steps that want to sample the scene's light sources can then pick a random tile, and then random samples within the tile, in a much more coherent fashion.
+Following the paper, we generate 128 tiles, each with 1024 samples (`ResolvedLightSamplePacked`).

+Later rendering steps that want to sample the scene's light sources can pick a random tile, and then random samples within the tile, and and use `calculate_resolved_light_contribution()` to calculate lighting without divergence.

 ### World Cache

-TODO
+TODO: Image of the world cache

+Whereas light tiles accelerate sampling direct lighting, the world cache accelerates sampling _indirect_ lighting for ReSTIR GI.

+Feel free to skip this section for now, and come back to it after reading the ReSTIR GI section.

+#### Cache Querying

+#### Cache Decay

+#### Cache Compact

+#### Cache Update - Direct

+#### Cache Update - Indirect

+#### Cache Blend

 ### ReSTIR DI